axzinker/blenderFace/vignettes/blenderFace.md

-@Axel: fix me: Übersicht über generellen Ablauf der Funktionen, Aufzählung
+## Overview of the package functions

+The functions of the `blenderFace` package can be divided into three types, which should be applied subsequently:

+* Functions to process Blenders raw data:
+    + `concatBlenderFiles`: concatenate Blender files into one large RData-file
+    + `bu2mm`: scale the Blender data into millimeter
+    + `face2stdFace`: scale the Blender data into a standardized face
+    + `centerCond`: set the start values of markers to x = 0, y = 0 at the begin of each stimulus presentation
+* Functions to visualize the data:
+    + `plotXYmmpf`: plot the X/Y marker movement per frame
+    + `plotXhead`: plot the data on a standardized face
+    + `plotIndmm`: plot individual mean marker movement
+    + `plotMmpCond`: plot aggregated marker movement per stimulus condition
+* Functions to compute higher order variables:
+    + `angleDistance`: compute the angle and the distance of median marker movement

+# Functions to process Blenders raw data

-## Concatenating raw data files to one large RData file with the function *concatBlenderFiles*
+## Concatenating Blenders raw data files to a single RData file with the function `concatBlenderFiles`

-To perform the concatenation of files, use the *concatBlenderFiles* function of the package.
+To perform the concatenation of Blenders csv output files, use the `concatBlenderFiles` function.
 If you have followed the "Step-by-Step"-instructions, the subject number is part of the file name.
 However, the file name ends with "_Step_03" for each participant.
 Please rename the files, so that the subject number is the last number before the filetype ending (e.g., ".csv").
 For example, if you have the file "Subject_39_Step_03.csv", rename it into "Subject_39.csv".
 The package includes two sample csv files in the `./inst/extdata` directory ("Subject_01.csv","Subject_02.csv").
-Although the *concatBlenderFiles* function does some basic input checks, be aware that this function writes on your hard disk and may change/overwrite/delete files, if messed up input strings are given!
+Although the `concatBlenderFiles` function does some basic input checks, be aware that this function writes on your hard disk and may change/overwrite/delete files, if messed up input strings are given!

 The path specifications are adapted for the package example.
-Please change the paths to your needs.
+Please change the paths according to your needs.

 ```r